tccp/website/tcc/_posts/2015-09-29-computational-resources.markdown

 date:   2015-10-18 21:12:52
 categories: computational resources
 ---
-The University of Pittsburgh's [Center for Simulation and Modeling (SaM)](http://www.sam.pitt.edu/) houses an ~7500 CPU core cluster with high-speed Infiniband connectivity for running demanding highly parallel calculations.
+The University of Pittsburgh's [Center for Simulation and Modeling (SaM)](http://www.sam.pitt.edu/) houses an ~7,500 CPU core cluster with high-speed Infiniband connectivity for running demanding highly parallel calculations.
 Several of the nodes have GPU co-processors.
 SaM also has a team of Ph.D.-level consultants who assist researchers with improving performance of their codes and teach workshops on various aspects of scientific computing.
 Pittsburgh also hosts the [Pittsburgh Supercomputing Center (PSC)](http://www.psc.edu/), an NSF-funded National Center.
+PSC hosts a 512-node [Anton special-purpose machine](https://www.psc.edu/index.php/computing-resources/anton) with support from NIH.
 PSC holds multiple workshops on various aspects of computing each year.
 These have proven quite valuable to our students.